United States Auto Club

 The United States Auto Club (USAC) is one of the sanctioning bodies of auto racing in the United States.
 From 1956 to 1979, USAC sanctioned the United States National Championship, and from 1956 to 1997 the organization sanctioned the Indianapolis 500.
-Today, USAC serves as the sanctioning body for a number of racing series, including the Silver Crown Series, National Sprint Cars, National Midgets, Speed2 Midget Series, .25 Midget Series, Stadium Super Trucks, and Pirelli World Challenge.
+USAC serves as the sanctioning body for a number of racing series, including the Silver Crown Series, National Sprint Cars, National Midgets, Speed2 Midget Series, .25 Midget Series, Stadium Super Trucks, and GT World Challenge America.
 Seven-time USAC champion Levi Jones is USAC's Competition Director.

 History

 When the American Automobile Association (AAA) withdrew from auto racing after the 1955 season, citing the Le Mans disaster and the death of Bill Vukovich at Indianapolis as contributing factors, both the SCCA and NASCAR were mentioned as its potential successor.
 Ultimately, USAC was formed by Indianapolis Motor Speedway owner Tony Hulman.
 It became the arbiter of rules, car design, and other matters for what it termed championship auto racing, the highest level of USAC racing.
 For a while there was a separate series of specifications for championship cars designed to be run on dirt, rather than paved, tracks.
-Today, USAC sanction open-wheel racing series such as the Silver Crown Series, National Sprint Car Series, National Midget Series, Ignite Ethanol Fuel Series, and Quarter Midgets.
+Today, USAC sanction open-wheel racing series such as the Silver Crown Series, National Sprint Car Series, National Midget Series, and Quarter Midgets.

 Triple crown

 The "triple crown" is earned in USAC racing when a driver claims all three national championships (silver crown, sprint car, and midget car).
 Only two drivers, Tony Stewart (1995) and J. J. Yeley (2003), have achieved the triple crown in a single season.
-Five other drivers, Pancho Carter (1972–78), Dave Darland (1997–2001), Jerry Coons Jr. (2006–08), Tracy Hines (2000, 2002, 2015), and Chris Windom (2016, 2017, 2020) have claimed each of the three championships at least once in their careers.
+Six other drivers, Pancho Carter (1972–78), Dave Darland (1997–2001), Jerry Coons Jr. (2006–08), Tracy Hines (2000, 2002, 2015), Chris Windom (2016, 2017, 2020), and Logan Seavey (2023–2024) have claimed each of the three championships at least once in their careers.
 In 2012 Mike Curb and Cary Agajanian became the only car owners to win the triple crown by winning all three championships in the same year.